 - The "callback" command takes a 2-parameter Tcl procedure which is then called with a list of labels and a list of values during every timestep, allowing analysis, formatting, whatever. - The "run" command takes a number of steps to run (overriding the now optional numsteps parameter, which defaults to 0) and can be called repeatedly.
 You can "run 0" just to get energies. - The "minimize" command is similar to "run" and performs minimization for the specified number of force evaluations. - The "output" command takes an output file basename and causes .coor, .vel, and .xsc files to be written with that name. - Between "run" commands the reassignTemp, rescaleTemp, and langevinTemp parameters can be changed to allow simulated annealing protocols within a single config file.
-(Many more parameters of this type will be enabled in future versions.) - The "checkpoint" and "revert" commands (no arguments) allow a scripted simulation to save and restore to a prior state.
+The useGroup-Pressure, useFlexibleCell, useConstantArea, useConstantRatio, LangevinPiston, Langevin-PistonTarget, LangevinPistonPeriod, LangevinPistonDecay, LangevinPistonTemp, SurfaceTensionTarget, BerendsenPressure, BerendsenPressureTarget, BerendsenPressureCompressibility, and BerendsenPressureRelaxationTime parameters may be changed to allow pressure equilibration.
+The fixedAtoms and constraintScaling parameters may be changed to preserve macromolecular conformation during minimization and equilibration (fixedAtoms may only be disabled, and requires that fixedAtomsForces is enabled to do this).